 You may need to find a new doctor if you moved a great distance.
 That also means finding a new dentist, optometrist, pediatrician and any other physicians that you and your family need.
 Do you still need to have your medical files transferred?
 Do this now before they are needed because this can take a while to complete.
 Make sure to contact all of your previous doctors to ensure all records are accounted for.
 You can even ask for copies for you to keep on file.

 Check the schools in your area as your kids may need to be registered with a new district.
 Check into bus schedules and find out when and where the kids need to be once school starts.
 Find out if they offer before and after school care if you have young ones and both parents work full time.
 Sign your kids up for sports and activities if that is important to your family.
 Maybe get involved in the PTA/PTO, which is great way to meet new people in your new town.

 Create a list of emergency numbers in your area including police, hospitals and fire departments and keep it handy in everyone’s mobile phone and with a list near the home phone.
 You can also give this information to your friends and family.

 Make sure to save receipts for any expenses related to your move.
 Things like the moving company you hired, all those boxes your purchased and even hotel rooms and meals for long distance moves and so on.
 You may be able to use these later for tax deductions.

 Just because you moved all your belongings to your new home doesn’t mean you are finished moving.
 There are many items that need to take place after the move, as you can see from everything we reviewed.
-Keeping these tips in mind can help create a smooth a transition from one home to another.
+Keeping this post move checklist in mind to help create a smooth a transition from one home to another.